DuncanLab/OpenMaze/README.md

 ## Getting Started

+### IMPORTANT
+If you are following along with the OpenMaze tutorials there may be descrepencies between instructions in the tutorial videos and most recent version of the OpenMaze software.
+Please make sure that you carefully read over the **Release History / Change Log** below to see how these changes impact the tutorial videos.

 ### Prerequisites
 - Unity 2019.x or above.
 - Your PC must meet the minimum requirements to run Unity, found [here](https://unity3d.com/unity/system-requirements).